nakul-19/Safe_Keeper/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/57036954/102107588-e3cef480-3e57-11eb-912a-47520861f325.png" width="700">

-#### This app allows multiple users to login and save their notes with security.
-It uses offline authentication to verify the users.
+#### Safe Keeper allows multiple users to login and save their notes.
+It uses offline authentication to sign in and sign out the users.

 ## 🛠 Tech Used
 - Android